 Completing the Basic Data Form is the first step to registering for classes.
-The Basic Data Form enables the UC Registrar to update or create your student record.
+The Basic Data Form enables the Cincinnati Registrar to update or create your student record.
 After submitting the Basic Data Form, it will take a day or two to enter all the information into our student database.
 Then you will be able to register for classes.

 Submitting the Basic Data Form